cadia-lvl/samromur-asr/README.md

 ## 2. The Dataset

+Samrómur speech corpus is an open and accessible database of voices that everyone is free to use when developing software in Icelandic.
+The database consists of sentences and audio clips from the reading of those sentences as well as metadata.
+Each entry in the database contains WAV audio clips and the corresponding text file.
+Samrómur speech corpus will be available for download soon on [CLARIN-IS](http://clarin.is/gogn/).
+For more information about the dataset visit https://samromur.is/gagnasafn.

 ## 3. Setup

 You can use these guides for reference even though you do not use Terra (a cloud cluster at LVL).